gsinclair/whitestone/doc/attest.markdown

 Attest does not offer to drop into a debugger or IRB at the point of failure.
 I prefer to use the `ruby-debug` gem and set breakpoints using `Attest.current_test`.

+Attest does not show the value of variables in event of failure or error.

 Attest does not provide emulation layers for other testing libraries.

+Attest does not allow you to provide a message to assertions.
+It is hoped that Attest's output provides all the information you need.
+The following code is legitimate in Dfect but not in Attest:

+{% highlight ruby %}

+    T("string has verve") { "foo".respond_to? :verve }

+{% endhighlight %}

 ### Dependencies and requirements